CyberDefender369/Hello-You/README.md

 ## Description
-This simple Python project focuses on creating an interactive user input system.
-By utilizing the input module, we collect input from the user.
-The collected data is then processed and presented as a meaningful message on the screen using the f string formatting technique.
+This Python program takes user input, processes it, and returns an output.
+It uses variable assignment, strings, print formatting, and the input() function.
+In essence, the program collects user data and displays a meaningful message on the screen.

 ## Language and Utilities Used